SouhailRAZZOUK/gis-expert_test/README.md

 Technologies I choosed to work with was for performancce reasons and ergonomy.

-I was thinking of using SASS but the project did not needed that much of over-flow.
+I was thinking of using SASS and CoffeeScript/TypeScript but the project did not needed that much of over-flow.